 The first perspective involves an examination of the baseline scenario of the outlook.
-The year-on-year rate of increase in the CPI is likely to be in the range of 2.5-3.0 percent for fiscal 2024 and then be at around 2 percent for fiscal 2025 and 2026.
+The year-on-year rate of increase in the CPI is likely to be at around 2.5 percent for fiscal 2024 and then be at around 2 percent for fiscal 2025 and 2026.
 Meanwhile, underlying CPI inflation is expected to increase gradually, since it is projected that the output gap will improve and that medium- to long-term inflation expectations will rise with the virtuous cycle between wages and prices continuing to intensify.
 In the second half of the projection period, it is likely to be at a level that is generally consistent with the price stability target.

 The second perspective involves an examination of the risks considered most relevant to the conduct of monetary policy.
 There remain high uncertainties, both upside and downside, surrounding Japan's economic activity and prices, and it is necessary to pay due attention to developments in financial and foreign exchange markets and their impact on economic activity and prices.
-With regard to the risk balance, risks to economic activity are generally balanced for fiscal 2024 onward.
-Risks to prices are skewed to the upside for fiscal 2024 but are generally balanced thereafter.
+With regard to the risk balance, risks to economic activity are skewed to the upside for fiscal 2025.
+Risks to prices are skewed to the upside for fiscal 2024 and 2025.